disconnectme/disconnect-tracking-protection/descriptions.md

 [Go back to top](#tracker-descriptions-for-fingerprinters-and-cryptominers)

 ## Lotame
-This service has been classified as `Analytics` and `FingerprintingGeneral` for the following reasons:
+This service has been classified as `Advertising` and `FingerprintingGeneral` for the following reasons:
 ### Policy Review
 Lotame's privacy policy States: